cuba-rnd/spring-script-repositories/README.md

 The implementation should be able to find script source text based on scripted method's signature.
 As an example, the library provides a default implementation ```GroovyScriptFileProvider``` for a provider that reads text files from a source root.

-Interface for script executor:
+Interface for script evaluator:
 ```java
 public interface ScriptExecutor {
     <T> T eval(String script, Map<String, Object> parameters);
 }

 ```
 The implementation just uses script text and invokes it using parameters map.
-There is a default executor implementation
+There is a default evaluator implementation
 ```GroovyScriptJsrExecutor``` that uses JRE's JSR-223 engine to execute Groovy scripts.

 Since parameters names are important and java compiler erase actual parameter names from ```.class``` file (unless you